What Is the Australian Student Visa Subclass 500?

 To be granted a student visa, you must:

-The GTE requirement is the one that Nigerian applicants most often struggle with.
+The Genuine Student (GS) requirement is the one Nigerian applicants most often need help with.
 We cover this in detail below.

 Choosing a CRICOS-Registered Institution